onzfonz/comp227/src/content/4/en/part4d.md

 #### 4.16*: watchlist expansion, Step 4

-Add a feature which adds the following restrictions to creating new users: Both username and password must be given.
+Add a feature which adds the following restrictions to creating new users:

+- Both username and password must be given.
-Both username and password must be at least 3 characters long.
+- Both username and password must be at least 3 characters long.
-The username must be unique.
+- The username must be unique.

 The operation must respond with a suitable status code and some kind of an error message if an invalid user is created.

-> **NB** Do not test password restrictions with Mongoose validations.
+> **Pertinent:** Do not test password restrictions with Mongoose validations.
-It is not a good idea because the password received by the backend and the password hash saved to the database are not the same thing.
+> It is not a good idea because the password received by the backend and the password hash saved to the database are not the same thing.
-The password length should be validated in the controller as we did in [part 3](/part3/node_js_and_express) before using Mongoose validation.
+> The password length should be validated in the controller as we did in [part 3](/part3/node_js_and_express) before using Mongoose validation.

 Also, implement tests that ensure invalid users are not created and that an invalid add user operation returns a suitable status code and error message.

 #### 4.17: watchlist expansion, Step 5

-Expand `show` so that each show contains information on the recommender of that show.
+Expand `show` so that *each show contains information on the recommender of that show*.

 Modify adding new shows so that when a new show is created, ***any*** user from the database is designated as its recommender (for example the one found first).
-Implement this according to part 4 chapter [populate](/part4/user_administration#populate).
+Implement this according to part 4's [populate section](/part4/user_administration#populate).
 Which user is designated as the recommender does not matter just yet.
 The functionality is finished in exercise 4.19.